How Recommendations Are Calculated

 Data & Library

-The chipload library, machine specs, and router data were last reviewed in May 2026.
+The chipload library, machine specs, and router data were last reviewed in June 2026.
 The bit library contains 290 built-in entries from 11 brands.
 Source data is cited inline — every chipload row links to the reference it was derived from.

 Each data source carries a confidence tier: manufacturer (spec sheets and official tool databases), community (forum guides and community-maintained charts), and estimated (derived from general endmill theory when no direct data exists).
 Estimated rows automatically receive a 15% conservative bias on the max chipload — the slider stays safely below an uncertain ceiling.